Kansas abortion ruling prompts new attack on death penalty

 In 2001, in its first ruling under the state’s current death penalty law, the Kansas Supreme Court rejected an argument that the state constitution grants a right to life barring executions for crimes.
 Defense attorneys now argue that the abortion decision provides grounds for reconsidering that conclusion.

-David Lowden, an assistant district attorney, argued in filings this month in the Carr brothers’ cases that it remains a “vast legal reach” to argue that capital punishment violates the state constitution.
+David Lowden, an assistant district attorney in Sedgwick County, where the Carrs were convicted, argued in filings this month that it remains a “vast legal reach” to argue that capital punishment violates the state constitution.

+“I’d rather air it out now, while it’s fresh, rather than find out 10 years from now somebody wants to try to do this,” Sedgwick County District Attorney Marc Bennett said in an interview.

 Jeffrey Jackson, a Washburn University of Topeka law professor, said the right to life has never been interpreted to include freedom from being executed for a capital crime.